junxit/us-congress-bills-115/bill.md

   >     - **(D)** *Point of contact* Upon receiving an application under subparagraph (A), an executive agency shall designate one or more appropriate individuals within the executive agency to act as a point of contact with the applicant.
   > - **(c)** *Master contracts for communications facility installation sitings*
   >   - **(1)** *In general* Notwithstanding section 704 of the Telecommunications Act of 1996 (Public Law 104–104; 110 Stat.
 151) or any other provision of law, the Administrator of General Services shall—
-  >     - **(A)** develop one or more master contracts that shall govern the placement of communications facility installation on buildings and other property owned by the Federal Government; and
+  >     - **(A)** develop one or more master contracts that shall govern the placement of communications facility installations on buildings and other property owned by the Federal Government; and
-  >     - **(B)** in developing the master contract or contracts, standardize the treatment of the placement of communications facility installation on building rooftops or facades, the placement of communications facility installation on rooftops or inside buildings, the technology used in connection with communications facility installation placed on Federal buildings and other property, and any other key issues the Administrator of General Services considers appropriate.
+  >     - **(B)** in developing the master contract or contracts, standardize the treatment of the placement of communications facility installations on building rooftops or facades, the placement of communications facility installations on rooftops or inside buildings, the technology used in connection with communications facility installations placed on Federal buildings and other property, and any other key issues the Administrator of General Services considers appropriate.
   >   - **(2)** *Applicability* The master contract or contracts developed by the Administrator of General Services under paragraph (1) shall apply to all publicly accessible buildings and other property owned by the Federal Government, unless the Administrator of General Services decides that issues with respect to the siting of a communications facility installation on a specific building or other property warrant nonstandard treatment of such building or other property.
   >   - **(3)** *Application*
   >     - **(A)** *In general* The Administrator of General Services shall develop a common form or set of forms for communications facility installation siting applications that, except as provided in subparagraph (B), shall be used by all executive agencies and applicants with respect to the buildings and other property of each such agency.